-Term 1 Term 2 Term 2 Term 3 NORTHMERO Week 3 Week 1 Week 8 Week 1&2 TON SCHOOL STREET Weighting Date: 9 February 2021 Date: Fri 22 April 2021 Date: Thurs 10 June 2021 Date: Trial Exam Period Component ing Task 1 Multimodal Presentation 25% Task 2 In-class essay 20% Task 3 Writing Portfolio 30% Task 4 Trial Examination 25% 1.
-Common Module: Tex and Human Experiences 35 25 10 2.
-Module A: Textual Conversation s 20 5 3.
-Module B: Critical Study of Literature 15 10 5 4.
-Module C: Th Craft of Writing 25 20 5 Totals 100 25 20 30 25 Outcomes 6, 7, 8 2, 4, 5 1, 2, 3, 9 1, 3, 4, 5
+~ ^ ^ Term 4 Term 2 Term 2 Term 3

+ORTHME 40 Week 11 Week 1 Week 7 Week 1&2

+TON SCHOOL Date:14/12/21 Date: 28 April 2022 Date: 9 June 2022 Date: Trial Exam Period

+Component Task 1 Essay and Short answer Task 2 Writing Portfolio Task 3 20% Task 4 Trial Examination

+20% 30% 30%

+1. Common Module: Texts and Human Experiences 35 20 15

+2. Module A: Textual Conversations 25 20 5

+3. Module B: Critical Study of Literature 15 10 5

+4. Module C: The Craft of Writing 25 20 5

+Totals 100 20 30 20 30

+Outcomes 6, 7, 8 2, 4, 5, 9 1, 2, 3 1, 3, 4, 5

-- 1 independently responds to, composes and evaluates a range of complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure - 2 uses, evaluates and justifies processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies - 3 critically analyses and uses language forms, features and structures of texts justifying appropriateness for specific purposes, audiences and contexts and evaluates their effects on meaning - 4 strategically adapts and applies knowledge, skills and understanding of language concepts and literary devices in new and different contexts - 5 thinks imaginatively, creatively, interpretively, critically and discerningly to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments - 6 investigates and evaluates the relationships between texts - 7 evaluates the diverse ways texts can represent personal and public worlds and recognises how they are valued - 8 explains and evaluates nuanced cultural assumptions and values in texts and their effects on meaning - 9 reflects on, evaluates and monitors own learning and refines individual and collaborative processes as an independent learner
+- 1 independently responds to, composes and evaluates a range of complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure - 2 uses, evaluates and justifies processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies - 3 critically analyses and uses language forms, features and structures of texts justifying appropriateness for specific purposes, audiences and contexts and evaluates their effects on meaning - 4 strategically adapts and applies knowledge, skills and understanding of language concepts and literary devices in new and different contexts - thinks imaginatively, creatively, interpretively, critically and discerningly to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments evaluates the diverse ways texts can represent personal and public worlds and recognises how they are valued 8 explains and evaluates nuanced cultural assumptions and values in texts and their effects on meaning